Ukraine's leader warns war will cost Russia for generations | Law-Order

 Taking to the stage where a sign read "For a world without Nazism," he railed against his foes in Ukraine with a baseless claim that they are "neo-Nazis" and insisted his actions were necessary to prevent "genocide" — an idea flatly rejected by leaders around the globe.

 The rally took place as Russia has faced heavier-than-expected losses on the battlefield and increasingly authoritarian rule at home.
-There were suspicions the event was a Kremlin-manufactured display of national pride.
 Russian police have detained thousands of antiwar protesters.

+Fighting raged on multiple fronts in Ukraine more than three weeks after Russia's Feb.
+24 invasion.

+The northwest Kyiv suburbs of Bucha, Hostomel, Irpin and Moshchun were under fire on Saturday, the Kyiv regional administration reported.
+The city of Slavutich, located 165 kilometers (103 miles) north of the capital was "completely isolated," the administration said.

-"I can say that we have lost this economic giant,'' Denysenko said in televised remarks. ''In fact, one of the largest metallurgical plants in Europe is actually being destroyed."
+"One of the largest metallurgical plants in Europe is actually being destroyed," Denysenko said in televised remarks.

 The Russian military reported Saturday that it has used its latest hypersonic missile for the first time in combat.
-A spokesman for the Russian Defence Ministry, Maj.
+A spokesman for the Russian Defense Ministry, Maj.
 Gen. Igor Konashenkov, said Kinzhal missiles destroyed an underground warehouse storing Ukrainian missiles and aviation ammunition in the western Ivano-Frankivsk region of Ukraine.

-Russia says the Kinzhal, carried by MiG-31 fighter jets, has a range of up to 2,000 kilometers (about 1,250 miles) and flies at 10 times the speed of sound.
+Russia has said the Kinzhal, carried by MiG-31 fighter jets, has a range of up to 2,000 kilometers (about 1,250 miles) and flies at 10 times the speed of sound.

+A Ukrainian military official confirmed a Friday missile strike on a military warehouse in the Delyatyn settlement of the Ivano-Frankivsk region, but he told the Ukrainskaya Pravda newspaper Saturday that authorities have not yet verified the type of missile used.

 Konashenkov said Russian forces also used the anti-ship Bastion missile system to strike Ukrainian military facilities near the Black Sea port of Odesa.
 Russia first used the weapon during its military campaign in Syria in 2016.